Standard Mechanical Tolerance Table Charts for Shaft - Hole Fits

-The following links are to General Tolerance Table Charts for Standard Shaft Hole Fits per ANSI 4.1.
+The following links are to General Tolerance Table Charts for Standard Shaft Hole Fits per McDonald Douglas Design Guide "Machining Tolerances".
 The size ranges given are for typical size ranges utilized within industry.

 For more industry standard tolerance data see: Mechanical Tolerance Standards Charts